madanyc/workfront-learn.en/help/workfront-goals/manage-your-goals/convert-an-activity-to-an-aligned-goal.md

 ---
 title: Convert an Activity or Result into an Aligned Goal
-description: Learn how to convert an activity or result into an aligned goal in [!DNL Adobe Workfront Goals].
+description: Learn how to convert an activity or result into an aligned goal in [!DNL   Goals].
 activity: use
 feature: Workfront Goals
 type: Tutorial